zoeesilcock/landing-page/README.md

 ### Styles

-It uses bootstrap as the frontend framework, you can customize bootstrap styles in `src/styles/bootstrap/pre-customizations.scss` and `src/styles/bootstrap/customizations.scss`.
 Create your own scss files in the `src/styles` directory and import them in the `src/styles/main.scss` file.

 ### Views